plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 I tend to be more successful in being lazy than when we practice noble silence as a whole sangha, when everyone leaves books, pens, papers, internet, devices alone.
 To be honest, I usually use Mondays as a rest day, to take a break from “work” or to go on outings, not quite in the spirit of “nowhere to go, nothing to do.”
 Having attended school and worked, participating in the hustle and bustle of society, I still feel guilty being idle.
 If there are 15 or 30 minutes to spare, I will try to make the most of the time by finding something to do.
 On the other hand, Zen masters would spend several hours just for tea meditation, being aware and enjoying each movement.
 Only after becoming a monastic did I realize the image of a monastic sitting doing nothing was in fact not what it seemed.
 The “business” of monastics is different from that of people in society.

 Evening came and the residents of the hamlet had returned from their hidden corners.
-A few brothers and novices, in their long robes, were chanting and offering food to Hungry Ghosts in a ceremony.
+A few brothers and novices, in their long robes, were chanting and offering food in the Hungry Ghosts Ceremony.
 The rapid rhythm of the wooden fish drum harmonizing with the chanting voices was very satisfying to the ears.
 Tonight, there was a scheduled activity, so Br.
 Tam Nguyen invited me to go for a walk earlier than usual.
 After asking around, we ended up with four people for the walk.
 The reverberating sounds of the bell and wooden fish drum had not yet ended, and the chanting lingered:

 > “May we be born now in the Pure Land within the heart of a lotus flower.
 In the moment when the lotus blooms, we touch the reality of no-birth and no-dying.”